-- ► Avoid hazards posed by pressure, temperature and contamination. - ▶ Make sure the device is de-energized before you open it. - ▶ Power can be supplied to switching contacts from separate circuits.
+- ► If a sensor has to be removed during maintenance work, avoid hazards posed by pressure, temperature and contamination. - ► Make sure the device is de-energized before you open it. - ▶ Power can be supplied to switching contacts from separate circuits.
 De-energize these circuits before working on the terminals.